PV Glare & Law: A Practical Guide

 Strategic Evidence Preservation: The Fact Checklist

-- Precise Event Log: Record the date and exact time (from/to).
-Often, comparing with solar position calculations reveals that the problem occurs only on a few days per year for minutes – information that immediately defuses many conflicts.
+• Precise Event Log: Record the date and exact time (from/to).
+Often, comparing with solar position calculations reveals that the problem only occurs for minutes on a few days per year – information that immediately defuses many conflicts.

-- Determination of Physiological Relevance: Which rooms are affected?
+• Determining Physiological Relevance: Which rooms are affected?
 A brief reflection in a hallway is legally assessed differently than persistent glare in a home office or bedroom.

-Technical Intervention: Solutions Instead of Decommissioning
+Technical Intervention: Solutions Instead of Shutdown

 Conclusion